crux-eval/eval-arena/README.md

 Different treatment of ties and bootstrap gave similar answers.  -->

-### Errors and memorization
+### Errors and contamination
-Evaluation set with mistakes can be annoying and it is very tempting to correct them.
+I can be tempting to try and correct errors in evaluation set, but errors may not matter much and provide some signal about contaimination as well.
 We test a method for detecting errors by finding examples that are anti-correlated with the overall model quality.
-MBPP/MBPP+ is a promising source of suspect problems, [here](https://crux-eval.github.io/eval-arena/ex_mbpp+.html#suspect) is the list.
+MBPP/MBPP+ seems to be the most promising source of suspect problems, [here](https://crux-eval.github.io/eval-arena/ex_mbpp+.html#suspect) is the list.
 I manually inspected the 10 most suspect examples, and 7 of them are indeed wrong:

 * Reference answer is wrong: [459](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/459.html)
 * Example contradicts instruction: [581](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/581.html), [102](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/102.html), [615](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/615.html)
 * Underspecified: [558](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/558.html), [559](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/559.html), [87](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/87.html),

 These errors can provide some evidence when models memorize the incorrect reference solution.
 On Mbpp/[615](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/615.html) and [459](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/459.html), `codegen-6b`, `CohereForAI--c4ai-command`, `codet5p-6b` outputs the incorrect reference solution whereas most other models outputs the correct answer.
 On [581](https://crux-eval.github.io/eval-arena/evalplus/Mbpp/581.html), Claude and GPT both gave a less wrong answer than the reference.
 This provides some evidence that models have not memorized many of the answers.
+A few wrong or underspecified problems may provide evidence if a model is memorizing the evaluation data instead of making correct predictions.

 Increasing data size without degrading average quality clearly improves the statistical power whereas a higher quality dataset of the same size does not seem to have a measurable effect (yet).
 HumanEval+ has the same ranking issues as HumanEval whereas MBPP+ seems to rank all model series correctly where the bigger model is better within each series of models `X-7B, X-13B, X-34B, etc`.
 So the bigger size of MBPP+ seems to overcome the much higher intuitive quality of HumanEval over MBPP (For example, HumanEval has fewer tau- examples, which all passes manual inspection anyway).
 This can also be seen visually by comparing [HumanEval+](https://crux-eval.github.io/eval-arena/model_humaneval+.html#fig_accs_and_pvalues) vs. [mbpp+](https://crux-eval.github.io/eval-arena/model_mbpp+.html#fig_accs_and_pvalues) where mbpp has a narrower band of statistically insignificant comparisons.